joshmu/ts-swarm/README.md

 TS-SWARM is a minimal TypeScript Agentic library mixing the simplicity of [OpenAI Swarm API](https://github.com/openai/swarm) with the flexibility of the [Vercel AI SDK](https://github.com/vercel/ai).

+> [!NOTE]
+> This library is under active development, likely to change, and is not yet recommended for production use.
+We welcome all feedback and if interested in contributing then refer to the [#Roadmap](#roadmap) and [Contributing guidelines](./CONTRIBUTING.md)!

 ## Features

 - **Multi-Agent System**: Create and manage multiple AI agents with different roles and capabilities.